 - Breast cancer that is triple negative and has metastasized (spread to other parts of the body) or cannot be removed by surgery.
 It is used in adults who have received at least two systemic therapies, including at least one therapy for metastatic cancer.

-- Urothelial cancer (a type of bladder cancer) that has spread or cannot be removed by surgery.
+- Urothelial cancer (a type of cancer in the bladder or urinary tract) that has spread or cannot be removed by surgery.
 It is used in adults who have received platinum chemotherapy and immunotherapy.¹

 ¹This use is approved under FDA’s Accelerated Approval Program.
 As a condition of approval, confirmatory trial(s) must show that sacituzumab govitecan-hziy provides a clinical benefit in these patients.